High-fidelity two-qubit gates with transmon qubits using bipolar flux pulses and tunable couplers: RESULTS

 The ideal CPhase gate for a two-qubit system with a tunable coupler is described by the unitary transformation:

 in the computational basis $\{\ket{000}, \ket{001}, \ket{100}, \ket{101}\}$, where $\phi_{001}$ and $\phi_{100}$ are single-qubit phases, and $\phi_{101}$ is a two-qubit phase.

-The CPhase gate with bipolar net-zero pulses and a coupler is realized in three steps (Fig. \ref{fig:fig2}).
-First, $\ket{101}$ is brought into resonance with $\ket{200}$ using a Gaussian smoothed pulse with amplitude $+V$ and duration $t_p$, while simultaneously activating the $\tilde{g}_{\text{CZ}}$ coupling by detuning the coupler frequency, and then returned, to complete the full population exchange between $\ket{101}$ and $\ket{200}$.
+The CPhase gate employing the proposed BAT scheme with bipolar net-zero pulses and a coupler is realized in three steps (Fig. \ref{fig:fig2}).
+First, $\ket{101}$ is brought into resonance with $\ket{002}$ using a Gaussian smoothed pulse with amplitude $+V$ and duration $t_p$, while simultaneously activating the $\tilde{g}_{\text{CZ}}$ coupling by detuning the coupler frequency, and then returned, to complete the full population exchange between $\ket{101}$ and $\ket{002}$.
 Next, with coupling turned off at $\omega_c^{\text{off}}$ after a short delay, a weak bipolar pulse with arbitrary amplitude $\pm a_{\text{int}}$ is applied to one of the qubits to adjust the desired conditional phase defined by $\phi_{2Q} = \phi_{101} - \phi_{001} - \phi_{100}$.

-Finally, another strong pulse with negative amplitude $-V$ is applied to the qubit while turning on the coupling, returning the excitation from $\ket{200}$ back into the computational subspace.
+Finally, another strong pulse with negative amplitude $-V$ is applied to the qubit while turning on the coupling, returning the excitation from $\ket{002}$ back into the computational subspace.

 Notably, only unipolar pulses are applied to the coupler, as it does not require high coherence.
-The key advantage of bipolar-pulse gates with a coupler over conventional adiabatic gates with directly coupled qubits lies in their straightforward calibration of arbitrary acquired CPhase angle $\phi_{2Q}$ and zero leakage to $\ket{200}$.
+The key advantage of bipolar-pulse gates with a coupler over conventional adiabatic gates with directly coupled qubits lies in their straightforward calibration of arbitrary acquired CPhase angle $\phi_{2Q}$ and zero leakage to $\ket{002}$.

-Thus the calibration protocol involves only two key parameters: a pulse amplitude $\pm V$ crucial for the complete $\ket{100} \leftrightarrow \ket{200}$ transition, and a weak intermediate pulse amplitude $\pm a_{\text{int}}$ defining the conditional phase $\phi_{2Q}$.
+Thus, the calibration protocol for BAT pulses involves only two key parameters: a pulse amplitude $\pm V$ crucial for the complete $\ket{100} \leftrightarrow \ket{002}$ transition, and a weak intermediate pulse amplitude $\pm a_{\text{int}}$ defining the conditional phase $\phi_{2Q}$.
 The intermediate pulse does not interfere with the previous and subsequent exchange pulses and can be calibrated independently.
-Unlike SNZ~\cite{Negîrneac_Ali_Muthusubramanian_Battistel_Sagastizabal_Moreira_Marques_Vlothuizen_Beekman_Zachariadis_et_2021, scarato2025realizingcontinuoussettwoqubit}, our approach does not require gate duration adjustment to achieve different acquired CPhase angles.
+Unlike SNZ~\cite{Negîrneac_Ali_Muthusubramanian_Battistel_Sagastizabal_Moreira_Marques_Vlothuizen_Beekman_Zachariadis_et_2021, h7cv-xgw2}, our approach does not require gate duration adjustment to achieve different acquired CPhase angles.
 When considering real arbitrary waveform generator (AWG) limitations, amplitude tuning while keeping the timing fixed is preferable due to limited sampling rate and high pulse amplitude resolution.
-The proposed method enables fully in-situ calibration of a continuous set of two-qubit gates, parameterized by the amplitude of the intermediate pulse.
+The proposed method enables full in-situ calibration of a continuous set of two-qubit gates, parameterized by the amplitude of the intermediate pulse.